NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 strings which are contained in the config files.

 ### PhysicsWorld
-The PhysicsWorld class meant to coordinate a world which is built up by PhysicsBodys.
+The PhysicsWorld class meant to coordinate a world which is built up by PhysicsBody.
 This is where the physics loop takes place.
 This class is an Observable class, which meant to provide a way for the Model to communicate with another part of the application